Contact

 Keep New Zealand Beautiful

 Environmental initiatives in schools are key to helping make this happen, by starting conversations, engaging kids and building a sense of community.
-We offer a variety of environmental education programmes for children of all ages to teach our kids the importance of caring for and protecting our environment.

-Young Reporters for the Environment Litter Less Programme
+Young Reporters for the Environment

+Young Reporters for the Environment Litter Less Programme (YRE) is an international programme currently running in 45 countries.
 This environmental education programme is run through schools and empowers young people, between the ages of 11-25 years old, to report on local environmental issues through the media of writing, photography or video.

 Students are also asked to link their projects to one of the 17 United Nations Sustainable Development Goals.